calmip/callisto/README.md

 Running Callisto
 ----------------
-- Point your browser to the callisto url defined in vars.yml
+- Point your browser to the callisto url defined in vars.yml, in https

+### Running on your laptop: ###
+When visiting https://callisto-local.mylaptop the FIRST TIME your browser will send a warning because there is an autosigned certificate: Please accept the risk

+Then click the menu link "valid dataverse certif" to validate the autosigned certificate of the dataverse url.
+This is required to be able to use dataverse from an iframe, as it is the normal use of dataverse in Callisto

+Your browser will not warn you anymore

 License
 -------